 - In Mombach’s version the repetition of the first phrase includes a change and an interesting modulation, while the repetition of the last phrase is omitted.
 So the structure is AA′BC.
 Here’s the Mombach variation (again with a simple second voice that I’ve added).

 It should be pointed out that due to the modulation in the Mombach version, the two melodies cannot be sung together.

 And here's an entirely different Ma′oz Tsur melody, transcribed and harmonised in 1724 by Italian composer Benedetto Marcello (a younger contemporary of Vivaldi), from an old Italian Ashkenazi tradition.

 (In the vocal recording I've ended with a picardy (sharpened) third, but both versions are widespread.)

 And here's something even more different - from the Chassidic Court of Slonim (Lithuania).
-In common with many chassidic tunes, it is really a collection of several motifs, strung together to form a whole.
+In common with many chassidic tunes, it is really a collection of several motifs, strung together.

 ♫ Maoz Tzur (Slonim) [JC]

 And finally, this modern rendering takes some elements from the German and Italian versions to interesting effect.